melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_gatk1/variant_calling_gatk1.md

 The above command will create a coordinate sorted BAM file and an index (`#!bash .bai`) file.

 !!!
 Alignment statistics
     Given we now have a sorted BAM file, we can now generate some useful statistics.
 To do so we can use the `#!bash samtools flagstat` command.
 More details are available [here](http://www.htslib.org/doc/samtools-flagstat.html).
+To decode the SAM flags visit [Decoding SAM flags website](https://broadinstitute.github.io/picard/explain-flags.html).

 ```bash
 # let's go to the home directory